It’s a big question parents worry about: Should you give your child a cellphone?

-Has your child been nagging you about getting a cell phone?
-Take comfort in knowing you’re not alone.
-On average, children in the United States receive their first mobile device by age 12.
+If your child been nagging about getting one, take comfort in knowing you’re not alone.
+On average, 40% of children in the United States receive their first mobile device by age 10.
 For many parents, this statistic is scary because there is so much responsibility that comes with children and cell phones.
-If you’re wondering whether it’s time to give in to your child’s cell phone demands, here are some of the pros and cons of children having cell phones.
+If you’re wondering whether you should give your child a cell phone, here are some of the pros and cons of children having cell phones.

-Cell phones offer the advantage of knowing where your child is at all times.
+Cell phones offer the advantage of knowing where your child is at all times, especially if you have location services and family sharing plans activated.
+Which you should.
 It’s also a

 When kids bring cell phones to school, it’s easy for the devices to become a distraction.
 Cell phones can be used to chat with other classmates, play games, or cheat on exams and tests.
 There’s also the growing problem of inappropriate pictures circulating among school-aged kids.
-It’s easy to discreetly take inappropriate pictures of oneself or other students with a cell phone.
-Those pictures can then be posted online in a matter of seconds.
-This type of behavior is one of the main concerns parents cite when deciding whether or not their child should have a cell phone.
+While this type of behavior is one of the main concerns parents cite when deciding whether or not their child should have a cell phone, if you regularly talk to your teens about sexting and appropriate cell phone behavior you’re on the right path.

-There’s no doubt that children with cell phones feel safer than those without.
-If your child has a cell phone, he or she can call you or emergency services if a threat ever arises.
+It’s true, if your child has a cell phone, he or she can call you or emergency services if a threat ever arises.
 In the worst-case scenario of a school shooting, terrorist threat or kidnapping, your child’s cell phone can literally become a lifeline.
-You can equip your child’s phone with extra apps to increase safety, including GPS apps, which make it possible to find your child by tracking his or her phone.
+But those are fear-based scenarios.
+While you can equip your child’s phone with extra apps to increase safety, including GPS apps that make it possible to track your child’s phone, the real question is your child’s maturity.

 Cell phones aren’t cheap, and it can be a challenge for some families to afford the monthly payments (especially families with a lot of children).
 You can save on your monthly bill by choosing a family plan, but you may still feel the strain on your budget.
 If your plan includes limits on data, text messages and other services, make sure your children are aware of these limits and adhere to them.
 You may want to consider taking phones away for a period of time if data and messaging limits are exceeded.

 Looking after an expensive piece of electronic equipment can teach your child ownership and responsibility.
 Your child will also need to learn to adhere to all the rules and guidelines you put in place.
-If your child experiences consequences for breaking cell phone usage rules, the importance of personal responsibility will be reinforced.
+By giving your child agency over their phone usage, your child can experience consequences for breaking cell phone rules.
+And, with that, the importance of personal responsibility will be reinforced.

 Con: Bullying and Other Dangers